sweta1308/sweta1308/README.md

 # Hi there 👋 Myself Sweta Agarwalla.
-## A passionate frontend developer.
+## A passionate Frontend Developer.

 ## About Me ✨